EUCAIM/Glossary/2-Glossary.md

 ### Local Node

 A local node represents the infrastructure set up by a Data Holder that is considered compliant with the EUCAIM infrastructure.
 A local node can be Tier 1, 2 or 3.
 A local node is responsible for storing datasets by the data holder locally (Tier 1) and may support federated search (Tier 2) and federated processing capabilities (Tier 3).

 ### Local Services

 Services run on the local node to reach the interoperability with the central hub.

+### <a name="m"></a>

 ### Machine learning